 House Bill No. [insert bill number] aims to extend the At-Home Infant Care Program for low-income families by increasing the age limit for eligible infants from 2 years to 3 years.
 The bill amends Section 52-2-710 of the Montana Code Annotated (MCA) to reflect this change, as well as to increase the maximum duration of assistance from 24 months to 36 months.
 Additionally, the bill removes a requirement for parents to meet any additional criteria set by administrative rules.
-The program will continue to provide financial support to families who meet specific eligibility requirements, including income thresholds and work requirements.
+The program will continue to provide financial assistance to families that meet specific eligibility requirements, including income thresholds and work requirements.

-LC Text: 52-2-710
+Statutes affected: LC Text: 52-2-710

 HB0835_1(1): 52-2-710